Jeonkwan/lightsail-proxy/README.md

 3. **Deploy**: `./tf_action.sh deploy expresso apply` (or `deploy-auto` when running unattended).
 4. **Connect**: Grab the `ssh-connect` command from Terraform outputs and log in.
 5. **Cycle the host**: Re-run `deploy-auto expresso apply` whenever you need a fresh instance; the static IP and DNS records remain intact.

+## Continuous Integration 🔄

+- Every pull request runs the **Terraform Validate** GitHub Actions workflow, which performs `terraform init -backend=false` followed by `terraform validate` using Terraform 1.6.6.
+- To match CI locally, run the same commands from the repository root and consider exporting `TF_PLUGIN_CACHE_DIR` so Terraform can reuse provider downloads between runs.

 ## Troubleshooting 🧯